RetroDECK/ES-DE/FAQ.md

 ## My controller isn't working in ES-DE, is there a way to fix this?

 If the controller works in other applications and games but not in ES-DE, then you may be able to get it to run in ES-DE as well.
 The required setup is described in detail in the _Adding custom controller profiles_ section of the [Building and advanced configuration](INSTALL.md#adding-custom-controller-profiles) document.
+If this procedure does not work, then support for your controller is probably missing in the SDL library that ES-DE uses for low-level input management.
+In this case you can request that it gets added via the SDL [issue tracker](https://github.com/libsdl-org/SDL/issues), which will ensure that it will work in future ES-DE releases.
 Although not guaranteed to work, an alternative solution is to have Steam running in parallel to ES-DE and using the _Steam Controller_ functionality to present the controller as a virtual device in ES-DE.
 You don't need to launch ES-DE via Steam for this to work, it's enough if Steam is running in the background.
 If going for this, make sure to read the next question below, and also note that the Steam approach only seems to work on Linux and Windows, and not on macOS.

 ## Why is every controller button press registered twice in ES-DE?